 The Art Gallery of NSW's director, Michael Brand, said in a statement that the work was chosen for its "close and sympathetic observation".

 "Its strong, expressive painterliness and minimal palette project a sense of calm and repose, reflective of Lindy Lee’s Zen Buddhist practice,” he said.

-This comes on the back of the announcement last Friday of the Packing Room Prize, which is awarded by the team that unwraps and hangs the Archibald Prize.
+This came on the back of the announcement of the Packing Room Prize, which is awarded by the team that unwraps and hangs the Archibald Prize.
 It was won by Tessa MacKay for her painting of actor David Wenham (Lord of the Rings, 300, Lion).

 Costa has beaten 50 other Archibald finalists, including Paul Ryan, Anh Do, Tsering Hannaford and Blak Douglas for the $100,000 prize.
 Other portraits were of well-known Australians including writer and actor Nakkiah Lui; Paralympian Dylan Alcott; media personalities Benjamin Law, Leigh Sales and Annabel Crabb; and Archibald-winning artist Del Kathryn Barton.
 The Archibald has been awarded annually since 1921 to the best depiction by an Australian resident of a person of note from the worlds of art, letters, science and politics.

 The Archibald Prize People’s Choice Award for 2019 was awarded to David Darcy with his depiction of Indigenous elder Daisy Tjuparntarri Ward.
 Darcy was also a finalist in last year’s Archibald, and only picked up full-time painting two-and-a-half years ago.

 Ward is a respected elder of the Warakurna community and Ngaanyatjarra people of Western Australia, and a cultural and community liaison officer for regional schools, a director on the NPY Women’s Council, a translator, artist, storyteller, and an advocate against domestic violence.